SandyGCabanes/customer_churn_exploratory_data_analysis_ydata_profiling_python/README.md

 Advantage vs. yt method:  Creating EDA histograms and correlations from libraries, one by one, will involve more time and effort. <br>
 yt channel used Tableau, which requires subscription.  <br>

-Data source:  Data are from customer churn data shared by Data With Mo in youtube.
+Data source:  Data are from customer churn data shared by Data With Mo in youtube. [csv file](https://github.com/SandyGCabanes/customer_churn_exploratory_data_analysis_ydata_profiling_python/blob/main/Customer_Churn_Records.csv)

 Check out the output.html file or the print-out pdf file here in this repository.